 - 1 Click + Add. - 2 In the treeview, locate the desired object and select it.
-To select multiple objects, press Ctrl during selection. - For more information, see Filtering in the Browser on page 70. - 3 Click Include to add to your selected scopes list.
+To select multiple objects, press Ctrl during selection.

+3 Click Include to add to your selected scopes list.

 - 4 Click OK. - NOTE: When you add a domain, its child domains are not included each domain must be explicitly added.
 When you add an OU or container, children are not included.